The-Talik/Red-Wizards-Extended-Endgame/README.md

 Items:
 - Added tier Mythic (Tier 6) and Ascended (Tier 7) weapons and equipment, droppable only by very high level enemies (starting at L50 and L100, respectively)
-- Scrapping Legendary or Mythic equipment (Not weapons or Ascended) will occasionally drop an upgrade item for that item type (roughly 10% of the time).
+- Scrapping Legendary or Mythic equipment (Not weapons or Ascended) will occasionally drop a core for an upgrade item for that item type (roughly 10% of the time).
+  - Core must be combined to create the upgrade item.
   - Example: scrapping a legendary battery can drop a Legendary Battery Catalyst that can upgrade batteries to Legendary.
 Sorry savescummers, the results are seeded. ;-)
 - Added Pirate Capital Booster
 - Legendary and higher weapons are buffed roughly 1.5x to be more competitive with endgame player-made ones.